NilsNiggemann/GreenFunctionMonteCarlo.jl/docs/src/Example_transverseFieldIsing.md

 # Define the Hamiltonian
 (;Hilbert,H) = transverse_field_ising(lattice_size, h, J; periodic)
 ```
 The Hamiltonian is split into a diagonal and an offdiagonal part.
-The diagonal $H_{xx\prime}$ can be an arbitray function of the configuration $x$.
+The diagonal $H_{xx}$ can be an arbitray function of the configuration $x$.
 The offdiagonal is given by the `moves` and `offdiagElements` arrays.
 The `moves` array contains the indices of the spins that are flipped, while the `offdiagElements` array contains the corresponding weights for each move.

 !!! note
     The `moves` can also be given by Integers, i.e. `Int8[0,0,...,-1,1,0,...,0]` for a term $\sigma_i^- \sigma_{i+1}^+$.
 This will be slower, but allows for more complex moves.